 The Web Dashboard is a web server that provides web access to the tests results.
 Mostly, it lets you see tests results via a Web browser while tests are running.
 The Web Dashboard does not try to compete with HP Performance Center, but rather provides an important functionality at no extra charge.

 The Web Dashboard is very flexible to customize your own view, and your own charts, add measurements etc. However, it took me some time to discover how to customize it exactly.
 A better job could be done with documentation/help.
 Team members can define their own view and views can be shared by a simple share link option.
 So, you can easily find an issue and send the specific view to your DBA, or to your boss so they easily see what you see.

 Comparing tests was also easy.
 I just chose 2 tests and they both were presented on the same set of graphs.
 It took me some time to understand the Relative and absolute time on the upper options.
 If you want to see the same tests and easily compare them, use the relative time.
-Otherwise, the absolute time present them using the real time they were executed.
+Otherwise, the absolute time presents them using the real-time they were executed.